xrod/lephad-blazars/README.md

 Based on the publication:

-X Rodrigues, V S Paliya, S Garrappa, A Omeliukh, A Franckowiak and W Winter, *Leptohadronic multimessenger modeling of 324 gamma-ray blazars* (2023)
+X Rodrigues, V S Paliya, S Garrappa, A Omeliukh, A Franckowiak and W Winter, *Leptohadronic Multimessenger Modeling of 324 Gamma-ray Blazars* (2023)

 ## Model parameters